Frequently Asked Questions

 How much maintenance does a wood-burning fireplace require?

 A wood-burning fireplace requires regular maintenance, including cleaning ash and soot build-up and annual chimney inspections and cleanings by a professional.
+Read more in our wood fireplace maintenance guide.

 What is the cost range for a wood-burning fireplace?